 What Are The Effects Of Repression?

 Manifestations may occur in slips of the tongue, also known as ‘Freudian slips.’
 This is an error in the speech where a person says something different than intended.
-Freud believed that errors in physical reactions, speech, or memory were a result of repression and ultimately reveals what a person truly thinks or feels.
+Freud believed that physical reactions, speech, or memory errors might result from repression and ultimately reveal what a person truly thinks or feels.
 Repression can emerge in physiological ways, with reports in the past linking repression to a higher risk for asthma and illnesses.
-A study by the Stanford University School of Medicine of 120 managers and engineers at an aerospace company found that the repressors had a higher blood pressure than non-repressors.
+A Stanford University School of Medicine study of 120 managers and engineers at an aerospace company found that the repressors had higher blood pressure than non-repressors.

-Furthermore, repression leads to a decrease in the quality of relationships.
+Furthermore, repression may lead to a decrease in the quality of relationships.
 Gary E. Schwartz, professor of psychology and psychiatry at Yale Medical School, said in a 1988 article in The New York Times, “As adults, repressors tend to be overly concerned with meeting other people’s needs.
 They are very dependable and often very successful.
 But their marriages do poorly because they are unable to engage emotionally in intimate relationships.”

 Examples Of Repression

 An example of repression would be if a dog bit an individual during their childhood.
 This may develop into a phobia of dogs, but the person may not remember where this fear originated from.